ALCHEMIST404/Python-simple-API/README.md

 + System status information.
 + Working with the database (test functionality).

+### To control the operation of the system, added:
++ auto boot at power on
++ server start
++ neural network launch
++ monitoring system launch

 ### How to start the application:
 + To run the server, run the file "server" from the folder "server".
 + To test the client's work, open the "client" file from the "client" folder.